 Go to a walmart, k-mart or other chain store and get puzzle books, there are all kinds. t will give them something to do.
 My husband likes the word ones.

 How about going to a Christian bookstore and purchasing some bookmarks.
 These would be inexpensive & you might get a discount by buying in bulk.
 These would be truly a God sent gift & such a help in time of need, both for their books, magazines, and for their souls, and uplifting of their spirits.
-What a great job you're going to be doing, my hat off to you!
-May God bless you for your efforts.

 I love the ideas so far.
 I don't have any idea how much they cost but for all that reading a magnified glass could be nice.